jashansingh303/ToDoApp/README.md

 Describe any challenges encountered while building the app.

-At first there was a challenge in getting the android environment set up but after doing additional research myself I was able to get the emulator running.
-Overall, I felt there were not much challenges encountered while building the app because the walk through was clear and precise.
-A valuable learning experience overall.
+I had some trouble with trying to read in and write in the app however, I was able to solve it by using the org.apache.commons.io.FileUtils

 ## License